ActionScripted/dotfiles/README.md

 Things you might want to customize:

-- Remove the Strata bits, because you don't work there.
+- Remove the "somecompany" bits, because you don't work there.
 Instead add your own company shell, start page etc.

 # Updating